sd2beatles/MySQL-recipe-in-English-/README.md

 [ENG]SQL recipe For Data Analyst contains tips on how to manage a given set of data in efficient and economical manners.
 This book gives us a lot of guides and raises my insight on how to transforming,  organizing, and summarizing the given data and reach a conclusion based on it.

 However, there are some problems associated with this book.
 First, some coding errors are easily detected since it is the first edition.
-With reference to google and other sources, I have made some modification on the.
+With reference to google and other sources, I have made some modification on theM.
 Second,  the most serious drawback is the data-set for training is not matched to that in the book or does not even exist, causing the readers to feel confused and disturbed while reading.
 Therefore,  I additionally download the data from kaggle and perform SQL codes on it.
 Last but not least, the book is published only in Korean and Japanese.
 What I have learned from the book and some tips while writing codes is all written in English.
 Doing the work in Korean seems to be unnecessary and time-consuming.